Elham-Babaei/Covid_cases_prediction/README.md

-## Covid cases prediction
+## Predictiong The number of Covid cases in Veneto region in Italy

-The project of Statistical Methods for Data Science course done in a group.
+Statistical Methods for Data Science project done in a group.